baselime/docs/README.md

 With observability as code, you can:

 - Maintain a clear, up-to-date record of how your application is being monitored and debugged
-- Collaborate with your team on monitoring and debugging configuration
+- Collaborate with your team on monitoring and observability configuration
-- Automate the provisioning and configuration of monitoring and debugging tools
+- Automate the configuration of monitoring and observability tools

 Baselime is built on the OpenTelemetry observability framework, which provides a standard way to instrument applications for observability.
-With Baselime, you can easily implement observability as code in your serverless applications.
+With Baselime, you can easily implement Observability as Code in your serverless applications.

 ---